 - Logic Analyzer probes (8 ch)

 - Manufacturer's name: Red Pitaya

-- Manufacturer's article name: Logic Analyzer Basic (only for STEMlab 125-10)
+- Manufacturer's article name: Logic Analyzer Basic (only for use together with STEMlab 125-10)